Seoul Lantern Festival

 The Seoul Lantern Festival is a festival held every winter in Seoul in South Korea.
-It includes lanterns, outdoor light installations, christmas market, experience programs.
+It includes lanterns, outdoor light installations, Christmas market, experience programs.

-This event used to take place about two weeks in November at Cheonggyecheon stream, but since 2022 it started to take place more than a month in December at Gwanghwamun Plaza.
+This event used to take place about two weeks in November at Cheonggyecheon stream, but since 2022 it started to take place more than a month in December at yes the Gwanghwamun Plaza.

 History

 The Seoul Lantern Festival started in 2009.
 The two-week festival starts on the Friday of the first week in November and covers downtown Seoul in sparkling lights, illuminating the city at night during the early winter.
 Visitors can encounter various types of lanterns from Cheonggye Plaza to Supyo Bridge (1.2 kilometers).

 Program

 Seoul Lantern Festival offers different concepts of festival every year.

 2009

 The first Seoul Lantern Festival celebrated the 'Visit Korea Year 2010 to 2012' for 5 days.
 The festival had four themes that were related to 'ryu' Korean.